happtiq/industry-insights/README.md

 # Industry Insights

 A collection of code samples from the "happtiq Industry Insights" series, showcasing Google Cloud patterns across real-world scenarios.
-Each subfolder pairs with a blog post that explains the story, architecture, and key design decisions.
+Each subfolder pairs with a LinkedIn post that explains the story, architecture, and design decisions.

 ## What’s Inside
 - **Project directories**: One folder per story/example; see each `README.md` for setup and context.